asizikov/asizikov.github.io/_posts/2015-12-20-full-stack-ci-for-free.md

 This is a long title.
 Well, the post is going to be long as well.

-I want to show how you can build the CI pipeline using free services and tools.
+I want to show how you can set up the CI pipeline using free services and tools.

 * [GitHub](https://github.com)
 * [GitVersion](https://github.com/GitTools/GitVersion)